DWS-2025/project-grupo-r-5/README.md

 - Updated the PostController methods to correctly use the refactored UserService.
   - Now retrieves users using the UserService instead of manually checking or instantiating objects.
   - Ensured that the post creation and editing logic properly assigns existing users or creates new ones when necessary.
+  - Integrated PostService methods for handling database operations related to posts, ensuring cleaner and more maintainable code.

 Changes implemented respect to the API implementation: